Understanding the 70m² Granny Flat Exemption in Christchurch and Canterbury

 Is the 70m² Granny Flat Exemption Right for Your Property?

 However, not every property will suit the exemption.
-Zoning, overlays, ground conditions, infrastructure capacity and covenants on your Record of Title can all influence whether this pathway is appropriate.
+Zoning rules, planning overlays, ground conditions, infrastructure capacity and covenants on your Record of Title can all influence whether this pathway is appropriate.

-If you are considering a minor dwelling or granny flat, the best first step is a proper site review before committing to design or budget.
-You can learn more about our granny flat and minor dwelling construction services here.
-We can:
+If you are considering building a granny flat or minor dwelling, the best place to start is with a proper site review before committing to design or budget.
+From there we can:

-- Confirm with the help of our LBP designer if the building consent exemption is likely to apply
+- Confirm with the help of our LBP designer whether the exemption may apply

-- Help you choose between the exemption pathway and full building consent
+- Help you weigh up the exemption pathway versus full building consent

 If you would like to talk through your options, get in touch with our team.
 A short conversation now can give you clarity and confidence before you move forward.